 The S-Series units are totally self-contained and ready to use upon delivery to the job site.
-The FireBox units are built on a skid base that is designed to facilitate dragging the unit into position and to move the unit around the site.
+The FireBox units are built on a skid base that is designed to facilitate dragging the unit into position and to move the unit around the site, except for Roll-off versions which should not be dragged.
 The weights of the various units are given in the table on page 2.
 Ensure that lifting or tow cables are certified for these weights.